 Foldable Solar Panels: For Camping and Off-Grid Use

-Specs: - Peak output: 200W - Cell type: Monocrystalline - Efficiency: 24.3% - Folded dimensions: 540 × 420 × 30mm - Weight: 4.7kg - IP rating: IP68 (fully waterproof — excellent for UK conditions) - Connection: XT60 to Jackery Explorer stations; also includes USB-C and USB-A outputs for direct device charging - Warranty: 2 years
+Specs: - Peak output: 200W (bifacial rear face adds a further ~10% in reflective conditions — snow, light-coloured decking, sand) - Cell type: Monocrystalline bifacial - Efficiency: "up to 25%" per Jackery's official spec sheet - Folded dimensions: 540 × 615 × 40mm - Weight: ~7.9kg (heavier than the previous generation's 4.7kg — the bifacial glass layer adds bulk) - IP rating: IP68 (fully waterproof — excellent for UK conditions) - Connection: XT60 to Jackery Explorer stations; built-in USB-C and USB-A outputs for direct device charging - Warranty: 3 years standard, extendable to 5 years when registered via Jackery's UK site

-Best for: Weekend camping, festivals, van life, or topping up a portable power station at home on sunny days.
+Best for: Weekend camping, festivals, van life, or topping up a portable power station at home on sunny days — especially if you'll deploy it on snow, sand, or light concrete where the bifacial gain matters.

-Anker's portable foldable panel integrates with their SOLIX portable power stations and the Solarbank ecosystem.
+Anker's current-generation foldable panel range moved to bifacial cells across the board in 2026, integrating with their SOLIX portable power stations and the Solarbank ecosystem.

-What it does well: Slightly lighter than the Jackery SolarSaga 200W at the same price point.
-If you already own Anker SOLIX power stations or the Solarbank 2, the MC4 connection means this panel is compatible without adaptors.
+What it does well: If you already own Anker SOLIX power stations or a Solarbank, the MC4 connection means this panel is compatible without adaptors.
+Anker also sells a cheaper non-bifacial 100W option (the "625", ~£120–£150 as of mid-2026) if you don't need 200W.

 Best for: Anker ecosystem users who want a foldable panel for camping that's also compatible with their home Solarbank system.

-Specs: - Peak output: 400W - Efficiency: 23% - IP rating: IP68 - Weight: 9.1kg - Connection: MC4 (compatible with EcoFlow STREAM microinverter and EcoFlow power stations) - Warranty: 5 years
+Standard 400W rigid panel — specs: - Peak output: 400W - Efficiency: ~23% - IP rating: IP68 - Weight: ~9kg - Connection: MC4 (compatible with EcoFlow STREAM microinverter and EcoFlow power stations) - Warranty: typically 5 years for EcoFlow's rigid panel range

 Best for: Buyers who want one panel that can serve both as a balcony solar panel at home and a portable charging source on camping trips.
-Pair with an EcoFlow STREAM microinverter at home; bring the EcoFlow Delta 2 as a standalone battery when camping.
+Pair with an EcoFlow STREAM microinverter at home; bring an EcoFlow Delta-series power station as a standalone battery when camping.

 Best Balcony Solar Kits UK 2026